jeremmfr/terraform-provider-junos/docs/resources/system.md

   Declare `archival configuration` configuration.
   See [below for nested schema](#archival_configuration-arguments).
 - **authentication_order** (Optional, List of String)
   Order in which authentication methods are invoked.
+  Element need to be `password`, `radius` or `tacplus`.
 - **auto_snapshot** (Optional, Boolean)
   Enable auto-snapshot when boots from alternate slice.
 - **default_address_selection** (Optional, Boolean)